Miden VM Program decoder

 4. Register which contains a binary flag indicating whether the VM is currently executing instructions inside a span block.
 The flag is set to when the VM executes non-control flow instructions, and is set to otherwise.

-5. Register which keep track of the number of unprocessed operation groups in a given span block.
+5. Register which keeps track of the number of unprocessed operation groups in a given span block.

 6. Register which keeps track of a currently executing operation's index within its operation group.